SEO ·

 What is on-page SEO?

 On-page SEO (also known as on-site SEO) is the process of optimizing the different elements of your website to improve its chances of ranking higher on SERPs and generating more organic traffic.
+On-page SEO is important because it helps communicate the value of your website to both search engine bots and human visitors.

 In contrast, off-site SEO includes the tactics that don’t take place on your website, like getting other pages to link back to yours (inbound links).